Comparing HF Foods Group (NASDAQ:HFFG) & Domino’s Pizza (NASDAQ:DPZ)

 |0

-Domino’s Pizza has a consensus target price of $287.46, suggesting a potential upside of 11.51%.
-Given Domino’s Pizza’s higher probable upside, analysts plainly believe Domino’s Pizza is more favorable than HF Foods Group.
+Domino’s Pizza has a consensus target price of $288.17, suggesting a potential upside of 12.70%.
+Given Domino’s Pizza’s higher possible upside, analysts plainly believe Domino’s Pizza is more favorable than HF Foods Group.

+Domino’s Pizza pays an annual dividend of $2.60 per share and has a dividend yield of 1.0%.
+HF Foods Group does not pay a dividend.
+Domino’s Pizza pays out 30.9% of its earnings in the form of a dividend.

 Profitability